About Rob Epstein

 Rob’s next project was the Oscar-winning feature documentary The Times of Harvey Milk, which he conceived, directed, co-produced and co-edited.
 The film touched audiences immediately, becoming an international festival sensation, and winning the Academy Award for Best Feature documentary as well as the New York Film Critics Award for Best Non-Fiction film of 1985.
 In 2013 it was selected by the Library of Congress for the National Film Registry.

 Rob won his second Oscar for the documentary Common Threads: Stories from the Quilt, made with Jeffrey Friedman, with whom he started Telling Pictures in 1987.
-Rob's other films with Jeffrey include Where Are We?, The Celluloid Closet (Emmy Award for directing), and Paragraph 175 (Sundance Film Festival jury award for directing).
+Rob's other films with Jeffrey include Where Are We?, The Celluloid Closet (Emmy Award for directing), Paragraph 175 (Sundance Film Festival jury award for directing), and most recently And the Oscar Goes to... for Turner Classic Movies.

 In moving from documentary to dramatic narrative, Rob was the recipient of the American Film Institute Directing Intern Fellowship, on the 1991 Martha Coolidge film Rambling Rose, Starring Laura Dern, Robert Duvall, and Diane Ladd.